The following excerpts are from Red Deer College’s Course Outline Guidebook. They have been compiled here for ease of access.

 - Links to Online Classroom Websites or Online Textbook Resources

 Course Outlines can be very text heavy.
 Graphic Course Outlines can provide an alternative to a text-heavy course outline while still providing students with the key information.
-Knaack (2011), Nilson (2016), and Nilson (2007) have information on Graphic Syllabi (see Resources, above).
+Knaack (2011), Nilson (2016), and Nilson (2007) have information on Graphic Syllabi (see Resources, below).
 A Graphic Course Outline may include charts or graphic timelines that visually represent your course to your students.

 When writing your Course Outline, consider your audience and how they may interpret what you have written.